Chalarangelo/30-seconds-of-code/snippets/Alert.md

 - Define `timeoutId` to keep the timer instance for clearing on component unmount.
 - Use the `React.setEffect()` hook to update the value of `isShown` to `true` and clear interval by using `timeoutId` when component is unmounted.
 - Define `closeNotification` function to set the component is removed from DOM by displaying fading out animation and set `isShown` to `false` via `setTimeout()`.
-- Define the component, which renders alert component with user defined `message` and a close button to remove the component from DOM.
+- Define the component, which renders the alert component with user defined `message` and a close button to remove the component from DOM.

 ```css
 @keyframes leave {